dmaone/CommonSense/README.md

 ### Grounding considerations
 Ground.
 Does.
 Not.
 Matter.

-As long as you connected ALL the metal parts adjacent to PCB and PCB ground with ANY of the GND pins of the kit - you are fine.
+As long as you connected ALL the metal parts adjacent to PCB **and** PCB ground with ANY of the GND pins of the kit - you are fine.
 Stop worrying about it.

+If your PCB doesn't have any vias - MAKE SURE YOU CONNECTED ALL GROUND TRACES ON BOTH SIDES OF THE PCB to controller ground.
+Floating traces are bad, mmkay.

 Except if you see very unstable readings (matrix monitor over 15 seconds with no keypresses shows something like 1/50/255).
 Then you _probably_ have a ground quality issue.

+When in doubt - use star ground.
+That is, connect all the things that must be grounded (basically, ALL THE THINGS except rows and columns) to a single point, using different wires.

 # Flashing "default" firmware